 A crafted volume is carefully connected to the retained and refashioned rear of an original 1960’s brick dwelling to enact clear planning, cost and environmental values in an articulated binary composition of spatial and material opposites - a cellular and private frontwith an extant yellow brick character, and a voluminous and public rear with a singular grey metal expression in counterpoint.

 The retained bungalow responsibly preserves the embodied energy of its original footprint while contributing to meeting a low budget and allowing the mid-century form of its suburban type to be preserved within its locality, while also supporting environmental and budget outcomes.
-Its internal reconfiguration fulfils a contemporary brief for bedrooms and wet areas, while vaulted skylights carved within the original roof form expand several spaces to light and sky.
-An intermediary link sharply folds to meet the two-storey volume, offering spatial release while enabling the location of interstitial garden courtyards for light and ventilation to both parts of the plan - in turn promoting spatial interplay across private and public rooms across front and rear zones.
+Its interior carefully configures an ambitious program of bedrooms and utility spaces, while vaulted skylights carved within the original roof form expand several spaces to light and sky.
+A sharply folding intermediary form spatially unlocks a compressed front hall while allowing the location of interstitial courtyards for light, ventilation and multiple aspects at the centre of the plan - in turn promoting a spatial interplay of private and public rooms across front and rear zones.